If I change my religion, can I marry my Christian girlfriend?

 Proverbs 23:6-8 (ESV)

 This proverb describes a man who pretends to be generous but he is not really generous.
 He is actually a stingy person who pretends to be generous.
 He does not really want to share his food; he just seeks to make others believe a lie.
-This person is extremely self-centered and operates by the philosophy that the “ends justify the means.”
+This person is extremely self-centered and operates by the philosophy that the “end justifies the means.”
 The proverb warns us to not eat the man’s bread.
 That is we are to have nothing to do with him since he is deceptive.
 We are warned to not trust him.
 His words are designed to deceive.
 We are not to have anything to do with a deceiver.

 God warns the deceiver that we reap what we sow.
 This is a divine universal principle.
 If a person deceives others, God will punish the deceiver.